 “See, not so bad,” she told him.
 “How hard was that?”

 He turned a baleful pair of eyes on her.

 “Depends.
-Are you now planning on keeping to ship time for the rest of your life,” he told her.
+Are you now planning on living on this ship time for the rest of your life?” he told her.

 She laughed at that.
 And then lifted her hand to her mouth to try and stop it.